LPaletto/Fantasy-Soccer-OR/readme.md

 number of coins, with whom he has to buy his team (3 keepers, 8 defenders, 8 midfielders and 6 strikers).
 Players are bought through an auction, the user who wins the auction for a player gets the player in his team.
 There is a second auction in winter where each user can sell a certain number of his players and buy the same number of players from the ones that are not owned by other users.
-Each day of the Serie A all the users line up a formation which they use against another random player of the league.
+Each Serie A day all the users line up a formation which they use against another random user of their league.
 Lined up players' scores are summed and determine the points scored by the user.
 The number of goals scored by the user is computed from the points scored.
-The goals are used to dicide who wins as in a normal soccer match (the match can end tie) and 0,1 or 3 fantapoints are gained by the users according to the result of their match.
+The goals are used to decide who wins as in a normal soccer match (the match can end tie) and 0,1 or 3 fantapoints are gained by the users according to the result of their match.
 At the end of the Serie A the user with the highest number of fantapoints wins the league.